tomover9000/splash-labyrinth/README.md

 # how the game works

+The file you need to run is main.py

 First you'll need to decide a playing size, display size and game mode (random or grid).

 There are 2 players, player1 uses Space and the other one uses right arrow.